stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 Notes:

-* A _controller_ is defined here as a joystick, gamepad or console controller.
+* A _controller_ is defined here as a joystick, gamepad, console controller, etc.

-* There are more but the above is enough to be getting on with.
+* There are several more but the above is enough to be getting on with.

-After a bit of analysis we determine that the above can be generalised to the following:
+After a bit of analysis we determine that the events can be generalised to the following:

 type        | name      | parameterized | arguments     | examples                                          |
 ----        | ----      | ------------- | ---------     | --------                                          |